jchwenger/poetic.machines/labs/01.intro-python/lab-1.md

   - Run a `py5canvas` sketch;
   - Open and run a Jupyter Notebook, and familiarise yourself with the interface (code and markdown cells).

-## 2. Analogue practice
+## 2. Analogue Experiment: Poetry Cubes

-The following work is by Ilse Garnier, ‘Jeu de Cubes’, from *Puzzle-Alphabet*, 1988:

 ![Ilse Garnier, 'Jeu de Cubes'](data/garnier-cube.jpg)

-Using this as inspiration (feel free to look into other pieces in her book), and the given paper templates, create a cube poem of your own.
+1. This poem is Ilse Garnier’s “Jeu de Cubes” from *Puzzle-Alphabet* (1988).
+Notice how words, letters, or shapes transform as they move across the cube’s faces.
+Think about how the poem changes when you look at it from different angles.
+2. Now, using the provided paper templates, design a cube poem of your own.
+Decide how text, symbols, or images will appear on each side, and consider how meaning shifts as the cube is turned.
+3. In pairs or small groups, share your cube poems.
+Explore how they can be read, played with, and reassembled, and discuss the different transformations that emerge.